WildMeOrg/lca/README.rst

 2. Prepare the configuration file according to the example in `configs/config_default.yaml`.
 Important details about the configuration file:

 * You need a JSON file with annotations.
+The annotations should contain ground truth information. 'name_keys' in configuration file should be setup to specify how the ground truth are constructed.
 * You need an `embeddings.pickle` file containing embeddings from the re-identification method output for each annotation.

 Detailed documentation can be found in `configs/config_default.yaml`.